Wednesday, April 02, 2014

 Although our rank-and-file Soldiers on the ground have acted honorably, our senior decision makers have a more checkered record.
 There have been moral failings that we ought to acknowledge, learn from, and never repeat.

 1. Torture (aka, enhanced interrogation procedures).
-This was perpetrated by non-military OGAs (other government agencies such as the CIA) and contractors, but the practice tarnished the reputation of our nation and military (by association).
+This was perpetrated primarily by non-military OGAs (other government agencies such as the CIA) and contractors, but the practice tarnished the reputation of our nation and military (by association).
 It also set a terrible example and precedent.
 The temptation for Soldiers to mistreat a detainee who, for example, may have just killed one of their friends is very difficult to resist; it feels like every cell in your body demands payback.
 Time and again, however, our Soldiers overcame temptation, exercised restraint, and chose the harder (moral) right over the easier (emotional) wrong.
 It’s a shame that the laudable ethical conduct of the uniformed many has been overshadowed by the unprofessional conduct of the non-uniformed few.

 2. Contractors using lethal force.
 It’s acceptable for contractors on secure bases to provide logistical support in war--to wash the clothes, repair the vehicles, etc. But contractors have NO PLACE on the battlefield.
 They should not be providing personal security to officials who travel outside the wire.
 They should not be running convoys, flying helicopters, or doing anything else where they are armed and likely to use their weapons.
 US Army Soldiers are professionals of arms--serving the nation, accountable to the people through their chain of command, trained in and committed to the ethical use of force.
 Armed contractors, on the other hand, are mercenaries--serving their commercial enterprises, accountable to no one except their supervisors, and trained in the use of force, but not necessarily in its ethical use.
 Permitting contractors to perform warfighting tasks on the battlefield is an insult to the profession of arms and has proven harmful to US interests and moral standing.
 Only trained, accountable, ethical, professional Soldiers should be engaging in combat operations.